MelanyeLainez/zolan/README.md

-Zolan - Modern & Minimal Theme for Jekyll
+Melanye - Modern & Minimal Theme for Jekyll
 ======
-Zolan is a minimal blog theme for Jekyll.
+Melanye is a minimal blog theme for Jekyll.

 * * *